-Use the Internet to transmit your voting instructions and for electronic delivery of information.
-Vote by 11:59 p.m.
-ET on May 16, 2023 for shares held directly and by 11:59 p.m.
-ET on May 12, 2023 for shares held in the Employee Savings Plan.
-Have your groops card in hand when you access the web site and follow the instructions to obtain your records and to create an electricin voting instruction form.
+Use the internet to transmit your voting instructions and for electronic delivery of information.
+Vote by 11:59 pm.
+ET on May 14, 2024 for shares held directly and by 11:59 pm.
+ET on May 10, 2024 for shares held in the Employee Samigs Plan.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electricine voting instruction form.

-During The Meeting - Go to www.virtualshareholdermeeting.com/TNL2023

-You may attend the meeting via the Internet and vote during the meeting.
+During The Meeting - Go to www.virtualshareholdermeeting.com/TNL2024 You may attend the meeting via the Internet and vote during the meeting.
 Have the information that is printed in the box marked by the arrow available and follow the instructions.

-VOTE BY PHONE - 1-800-690-6903 Use any bouch-tone telephone to transmit your voting instructions.
+Varte BY Photo: In the took indicks of the and/or analyse and now/ the indicks.
+VOTE BY Photo: In-1300-690-6903 Use any touch-tone telephone to transmit your voting instructions.
 Vote by 11:59 p.m.
-ET on May 16, 20/31 or shates held in the Employee Savings Plan.
+ET on May 14, 2024 for shares held directly and by 11:59 p.m.
+ET May 10, 2024 for shares held in the Employee Savings Plan.
 Have your proxy card in hand when you call and then follow the instructions.